 Additionally, Iams Veterinary Formula Intestinal Plus Low-Residue also contains as top ingredients brewers rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.

-Allergen alert: This product contains beef by-products, whitefish, corn grits and dried egg product which may be problematic for cats who suffer from beef, seafood, corn or eggs food allergies.
+Allergen alert: This product contains beef by-products, whitefish, fish meal (source of fish oil), corn grits and dried egg product which may be problematic for cats who suffer from beef, seafood, corn or eggs food allergies.

 Using the calculations provided by the AAFCO, Iams Veterinary Formula Intestinal Plus Low-Residue has approximately 112 calories per 100g (32 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.